Over the years, software programming has changed, and as a result, testing, which is an essential aspect of software development, has changed as well.

 The rapid and extensive expansion of the software development process necessitated increasingly comprehensive testing methods.
 Agile testing’s incremental and iterative methodology assisted in accomplishing this goal.
 The iterative testing method made it possible to automate repetitive tests.

 3. The era of automatic testing

 With the turn of the millennium, a slew of new methodologies emerged, completely overhauling software testing.
 These methods completely changed the way people approached testing.
 At every stage of the SDLC, testing was now considered essential.
-Quality assurance and control have become more important at every stage.
+Quality assurance and control have become more critical at every step.

+Automation aided in the rapid and accurate execution of regression and sanity testing.
 Testing was elevated to a new level thanks to automation.
-The testers were further empowered to carry out their responsibilities with increased efficiency thanks to a myriad of automated testing frameworks.
-Automation aided in the rapid and accurate execution of regression and sanity testing.
+The testers were further empowered to carry out their responsibilities with increased efficiency thanks to various automated testing frameworks.

 Scaling up the testing process was also necessary during this period.
-Crowdsourcing and Cloud testing let the company manage product testing at a faster pace with less infrastructure and manpower investment.
+Crowdsourcing and Cloud testing let the company manage product testing faster with less infrastructure and workforce investment.

 4. Continuous testing era